-Taking care of Barnes Common, the Vine Road Recreation Ground and the Leg-o-Mutton reservoir, requires well over £100,000 funding per year.
+Taking care of Barnes Common, Vine Road Park and the Leg-o-Mutton reservoir, requires well over £100,000 funding per year.

-While these valuable green and open spaces are used by thousands of visitors each year, many looking to find some peace in our increasingly busy city, they are also home to a wealth of animals and plants.
-In particular, we are lucky to have an internationally rare habitat – lowland acid grassland – plus 4,000 trees that are doing their best to absorb particulate matter and carbon dioxide.
+These valuable green and open spaces are shared by thousands of visitors each year, many looking to find some peace in our increasingly busy city, and a wealth of animals and plants.
+This includes an internationally rare habitat – lowland acid grassland – plus 4,000 trees that are doing their best to absorb particulate matter and carbon dioxide.

 Maintaining a balance with nature in such a pressurised urban environment is an ongoing challenge requiring time, money, expertise and sensitive management.